joemoose/psiops/docs/playing.md

 | **13+** | It's a **critical success**.
 You achieve your goal, and the result *exceeds* your expectations.
 Work with your GM to determine what else happens. |

 </div>

+!!! example

+	An action roll is for REFLEXES with an attribute score of 2.
+The dice roll is a 3 and 4.
+The sum is 3 + 4 + 2 = 9.
+The result of the action roll is partial success.

 ### Consequences and Complications